- The tree nut industry worldwide is growing on the back of improved lifestyles and a desire to eat more healthily.

 - ZZ2 Tel: 015 395 8460 www.zz2.biz An almond producer

 Supermarkets and retail stores like Woolworths and Pick and Pay stock tree nuts.

 Websites and publication

-Find the references to websites earlier in this chapter.
+Find the references to websites earlier on this page.

 - There are several videos on growing tree nuts on YouTube.
 These are general, like “Top five most profitable nut trees to grow” and nut-specific e.g. “How pistachio nuts are harvested and processed”.